Getting Started

 - Valid credentials: Grasshopper returns the authentication tokens required for subsequent API requests

-- Invalid credentials: the request is rejected and the integration must not proceed with additional API calls
+- Invalid credentials: the request is rejected and the integration must not proceed

 Full schema and examples: Postman Authentication Docs →